 - 1/2 teaspoon almond extract

-- In a separate bowl, beat the remaining two eggs and stir in the cream and almond extract.
-Stir the egg-cream mixture into the dry ingredients and the stir in the chopped strawberries.
+In a separate bowl, beat the remaining two eggs and stir in the cream and almond extract.
+Stir the egg-cream mixture into the dry ingredients and then stir in the chopped strawberries.

-- Roll the dough out to a thickness of 1 inch.
+Roll the dough out to a thickness of one inch.
 But don't spend too much time rolling it or you'll overwork it and end up with tough scones.
 Cut the dough into rounds with a round or fluted pastry cutter.